-- Trade develops, becomes self-sustaining, and drives both specialization and innovation when those involved are better off for it -that's the power of ugh: nothing gets produced, no resources are used, but both sides think they've gained from the exchange.
+- Trade develops, becomes self-sustaining, and drives both specialization and innovation when those involved are better off for it -that's the power of ugh: in a fair trade nothing gets produced and no resources are used, but both sides think they've gained from the exchange.

 If one of those involved uses force to shift the balance in its favor, the incentives for the others change, positive innovation stops, and the other actors eventually find a way to end the punishment.

 Thus when governments involve themselves in the economy and demand a share of the proceeds of trade either directly through taxes or indirectly through regulation, traders initially go along, but over time develop ways to limit either, or both, the burden and/or the effects of these demands on their activities.
-(The most obvious way for a person to do that, of course, is to become the regulator/king)
+(The most obvious way for a person to do that, of course, is to become, or take-over, the regulator/king)